TautvydasCerniauskas/aoc-2020/README.md

-# A simple repository to store AOC-2020 solutions in RUST
+# Advect of Code 2020

+This repository contains my Rust solutions to some of the [Advent of Code](https://adventofcode.com/) puzzles.